 The bird landed in a foggy cloud.
-As Jay fell the final forty feet he felt the fog trail thicken; the exhaust compressed beneath him like cream.
-The cold mist rest him on the Mountain.
+As Jay fell the final forty feet, he felt the fog trail compress beneath him like cream.
+The cold mist rest him on the mountain.

 Before Jay could catch his breath, the bird snared his waist with a tentacle.
 “I am the Heart of the Mountain!”
 It lifted Jay to show him the caves pockmarking the mountainside.
 “Today you attain Zephyrhood!”